Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The ``Finite Rank'' Case

-One sees that the first term is equal to $0$, since $R$ is Hausdorff.
-And by Lemma \ref{toptrick}, one has Thus, the short exact sequence above gives a natural isomorphism which settles the proof of the Lemma. \end{proof}
+where the first equality is a consequence of the fact that $R$ is Hausdorff and the second is a direct consequence of Lemma \ref{toptrick}.
+When combined with the last exact sequence, these equalities settle the proof of the Lemma. \end{proof}